Love & Friendship

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Lady Susan Vernon arrives at Churchill, the estate of her late husband's brother, amid gossip and scandal.
 Character cards introduce the social world and Lady Susan's notorious reputation as a seductress and schemer..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Lady Susan learns that Lord Manwaring's wife has discovered their affair and is spreading the scandal throughout society.
 Her reputation and schemes are suddenly threatened, forcing her to accelerate her plans..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Lady Susan makes the active choice to pursue Reginald DeCourcy as her romantic target, despite his family's warnings about her.
+This indicates the protagonist's commitment to Lady Susan makes the active choice to pursue Reginald DeCourcy as her romantic target, despite his family's warnings about her.
 She deploys her full charm and begins her systematic seduction., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, Reginald discovers Lady Susan meeting secretly with Lord Manwaring in London.
 Her careful construction of lies collapses as he realizes the depth of her deception.
-The romantic prize she worked so hard to secure walks away, and her reputation lies in ruins., reveals the protagonist at their lowest point.
+The romantic prize she worked so hard to secure walks away, and her reputation lies in ruins., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 82% of the runtime.
 Lady Susan realizes that Sir James Martin, the wealthy fool she had dismissed, remains devoted to her despite everything.
 With characteristic pragmatism, she sees a new path forward through his fortune and willful ignorance of her nature., demonstrating the transformation achieved throughout the journey.